 Many scientific fields have their origins in taxonomy: describing and classifying types of rocks and stars, species of organisms and diseases, personality types, family structures, etc. And thus the sciences proliferate concepts for types of particular things within a certain domain of interest.
 Developing sciences then take increasing interest in assessing temporal processes and interactive relationships: sedimentation, gravitation, reproduction, infection, development and geographical prevalence, for example – mostly using quantifiable variables.
 This is not metaphysics; rather these characteristically scientific interests concern conceptual abstraction.
 And modally-specific abstraction is perhaps the best single characteristic of “science”.

 This brings us to the diagram above.
-The particular things we directly experience (the white shapes) provide the "hard" data for scientific reasoning, and subjects for scientific prediction, but the abstract kinds (white patches) and diverse relations (the rainbow aura) are perceived in a different way.
+The particular things we directly experience (the white shapes) provide specific data for scientific reasoning, and subjects for scientific prediction, but the abstract kinds (white patches) and diverse relations (the rainbow aura) are perceived in a different way.
 Hart describes them as conditions and laws.
-As such, he says that they are real but do not exist; instead they "apply" or "hold".
-Turning again to the Bible (especially the Psalms), this also seems to be the sense in which God's word is real without being a creature.
+As such, he says that they are real but do not exist; instead they “apply” or “hold”.
+Turning again to the Bible (especially the Psalms), this also seems to be the sense in which God’s word is real without being a creature.
 And here lies a key reason why this framework has a particular claim to being Christian.

 For now, lots of intriguing questions could arise – e.g.: